 1+rn1 + \frac{r}{n}

 is the growth factor for one compounding period.
-If the annual rate is 8%8\% and compounding is quarterly, then each quarter multiplies the balance by
+If the annual rate is 8%8\% and compounding is quarterly, each quarter multiplies the balance by

 1+0.084=1.021 + \frac{0.08}{4} = 1.02

-The exponent ntnt tells you how many times that growth happens.
+The exponent ntnt counts how many times that growth happens.
 For 22 years of quarterly compounding, the balance is multiplied 42=84 \cdot 2 = 8 times.
+That is the key idea: the balance keeps getting multiplied by the same period-by-period factor, so later interest is earned on earlier interest too.

-rr is the annual interest rate in decimal form.
+• rr is the annual rate in decimal form.
 For example, 8%=0.088\% = 0.08.

-nn is how many times interest is compounded each year.
-Common cases are n=1n = 1 for yearly, n=2n = 2 for semiannual, n=4n = 4 for quarterly, and n=12n = 12 for monthly compounding.
+• nn is compounding frequency: n=1n = 1 yearly, n=2n = 2 semiannual, n=4n = 4 quarterly, n=12n = 12 monthly.

-tt is time in years.
-If the rate is annual, then 1818 months should be written as 1.51.5 years.
+• tt is time in years.
+If the rate is annual, 1818 months should be written as 1.51.5 years.

 Suppose 5,0005{,}000 is invested at 8%8\% annual interest for 22 years, compounded quarterly.